The "Hidden Perks" Easter Egg Hunt

 2. The Flexibility Egg: The 4-Day Work Week

 In the post-remote world of 2026, Time is the most expensive currency.
-The "Flexibility Egg" isn't just about working from home; it's about when and how you work.
+The "Flexibility Egg" isn't just about working from home (which you can master with our remote work flexibility guide); it's about when and how you work.

 Negotiating for a 4-day work week or "Async-First" hours can save you hundreds of hours in meetings and commutes.
 If a company can’t hit your salary target, ask for the gift of time.
 A 20% reduction in hours with the same pay is effectively a 25% hourly raise.